Last Year’s Winner: “Sherlock: The Abominable Bride”

 Fun Fact: “Jackie” fans take note: The First Lady was awarded an Emmy for “A Tour of the White House,” her famous televised walking tour that highlighted the historical alterations and preservations she’d help make to the White House.
 Jackie Kennedy remains the only First Lady to win a statue (though Michelle Obama’s “Billy on the Street” segment was nominated in 2015).

-Below are IndieWire TV Critic Ben Travers’ predictions for Outstanding TV Movie (in alphabetical order), which will be updated throughout the awards season.
+Below are IndieWire TV Critic Ben Travers’ predictions for Outstanding TV Movie, which will be updated throughout the awards season.
 Make sure to keep checking IndieWire for all the latest buzz and highlights from the 2017 race, and read the rest of the predictions in all categories, as well.

 - “The Immortal Life of Henrietta Lacks